camarman/GTRPy/README.md

 ![fields_tab](https://user-images.githubusercontent.com/45866787/198974014-29cd448d-9a8c-4c3c-ae4e-1de98e862a86.png)

 From there, you can pick the field that you want to calculate.
-From there, after typing your field, you can perform any available operation.
+After typing your field, you can perform any available operation.

 ![scalar](https://user-images.githubusercontent.com/45866787/198974191-763724b2-22cb-4196-b39e-87b52f509f52.png)